Coaxgames/NotifyModuleV1-Reworked/README.md

 # Why this branch exist?
 ```
 For new users intrested in learning coding,
-while maintaining and continueing a new path for NotifyV1, along with Support in the issue tab.
+while maintaining and forging a new path for NotifyV1, along with Support in the issue tab.
 Examples are provided to help prevent User error.
 ```
 # Where can i Download notify?